 The inclusion of any forward-looking statements in this Quarterly Report should not be regarded as a representation that any of our plans will be achieved.
-Our actual results may differ from those anticipated in our forward-looking statements as a result of various factors, including those noted below under the caption "Part II, Item 1A-Risk Factors," and the differences may be material.
-These risk factors include, but are not limited to statements relating to our two development programs and the targeted diseases; the potential for vidofludimus calcium and IMU-856 to safely and effectively target diseases; the nature, strategy and focus of the Company; expectations regarding our capitalization and financial resources; the development and commercial potential of any product candidates of the Company; and our ability to retain certain personnel important to our ongoing operations and to maintain effective internal control over financial reporting.
+Our actual results may differ from those anticipated in our forward-looking statements as a result of various factors, including those noted below under the caption "Part II, Item 1A-Risk Factors" and in the section headed "Risk Factors" in our Annual Report on Form 10-K filed with the SEC on February 23, 2023, and the differences may be material.
+These risk factors include, but are not limited to statements relating to our three development programs and the targeted diseases; the potential for vidofludimus calcium, IMU-856 and IMU-381 to safely and effectively target diseases; preclinical and clinical data for the Company's development programs; the timing of current and future clinical trials and anticipated clinical milestones; the nature, strategy and focus of the Company; expectations regarding our capitalization and financial resources; the development and commercial potential of any product candidates of the Company; the Company's expected cash runway; and our ability to retain certain personnel important to our ongoing operations and to maintain effective internal control over financial reporting.